DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

     * - |EX-I-LOGO-SMALL|
       - Our user friendly command station software installer
     * - |EX-R-LOGO-SMALL|
-      - The in-built scripting language for automating your model railroad
+      - The built-in scripting language for automating your model railroad
     * - |EX-WT-LOGO-SMALL|
-      - A simple web based throttle for your command station
+      - A simple web browser based throttle for your command station
     * - |EX-TT-LOGO-SMALL|
       - A separate stepper based turntable controller
     * - |EX-IO-LOGO-SMALL|